 Patients or people at risk enrolled into Dementech’s Clinical Practice will have access to the latest developments in PD and AD biomarkers tools.
 This includes the state-of-the-art of genetic profiling; molecular brain imaging of dopamine and serotonin system, brain metabolism, beta-amyloid and tau load with PET/CT; diagnostic imaging with advanced structural and functional MRI; blood tests following latest techniques and discoveries; and assessments of symptoms including detection of subtle changes in movement, behaviour and memory using our unique clinical services and cutting-edge Neuropsychology Lab.

-Assessments using Dementech Biomarker Tools are unique and will help the early diagnosis and prognosis of PD and AD and for monitoring the progression of motor and memory symptoms and the response to treatment.
+Assessments using Dementech Biomarker Tools are unique and will help the early diagnosis and prognosis of Parkinson’s disease and Alzheimer’s disease and for monitoring the progression of motor and memory symptoms and the response to treatment.
 Patients or people at risk will also have access to an innovative combination of biomarkers termed PRECODE-1 and PRECODE-2 with or without the addition of genetic profiling.
 Consultants with special expertise in Movement Disorders and Dementia will determine the level of impairment and will guide you through implementation of individualised management strategies and techniques.